Claymore Trading 6.7% Lower This Week (CLM)

 Claymore Token Profile

 Claymore’s total supply is 74,622,287 tokens and its circulating supply is 31,513,196 tokens.
-The official message board for Claymore is medium.com/@claymoretoken.
 The official website for Claymore is claymoretoken.com.
 Claymore’s official Twitter account is @claymoretoken.
+The official message board for Claymore is medium.com/@claymoretoken.

-Claymore can be bought or sold on the following cryptocurrency exchanges: VinDAX, DDEX and CoinExchange.
+Claymore can be purchased on these cryptocurrency exchanges: VinDAX, CoinExchange and DDEX.
 It is usually not possible to purchase alternative cryptocurrencies such as Claymore directly using U.S. dollars.
-Investors seeking to trade Claymore should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Claymore using one of the exchanges listed above.
+Investors seeking to trade Claymore should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Claymore using one of the aforementioned exchanges.

 Receive News & Updates for Claymore Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Claymore and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.